BMorrell92/Milestone_Project_2/README.md

 - Audio and Background Wallpaper:

   - All four audio selections have been tested and proven to work.
-  - Background wallpaper changes as intended when specific sound is selected
+  - Background wallpaper changes as intended when specific sound is selected.
+  - Audio sucessfully loops through for the whole duration.

 ### Challenging User Stories